Shelley Winkel, Global Publicity Manager, Tourism Queensland

-Kaye: Can you tell us about The Scenic Rim?
+YLC: Can you tell us about The Scenic Rim?
 What and where is it?

-Shelley: It's this hidden gem about 19 minutes south-west of Brisbane, and about 90 minutes from the Gold Coast in the hinterland.
+SW: It’s this hidden gem about 19 minutes south-west of Brisbane, and about 90 minutes from the Gold Coast in the hinterland.
 As the name suggests, it is this rim, literally a necklace of mountain ranges that are formed around this incredibly old volcanic cauldron.